tortoise/tortoise-orm/docs/roadmap.rst

     * Ability to define Management Commands
     * Make it simple to inspect Models and Management Commands without using private APIs.

-* Better Aggregate functions
-    * Make it easier to do simple aggregations
-    * Expand annotation framework to add statistical functions

 * Migrations
     * Comprehensive schema Migrations
     * Automatic forward Migration building